-Closure: Revisit your Essential Question or "I Can" statement.
-How will your students verbalize or demonstrate their learning or skills around the language function one more time?
-May state future learning or next lesson's goals in unit. or same around the language junction one more time: Co-Teaching Strategy if used Mate rials and Resources What does the Teacher Need for this Lesson?
-What do the students need for this lesson?
-What is your rationals for those instructional desiring Cita theoretical reasoning and recognish What is your rationale for these instructional decisions? the theoretical reasoning and research Effective to a bound of the state of the sta Reflection: Effective teachers reflect on their lessons.
-Answer these questic To what extent did the class learn what you intended them to learn?
-W Vhat will be your next steps instructionally?
-What did you learn about your students as learners?
+Virtual Instruc tion (If Required): What char nges will be needed for this lesson to be taught virtually?
+Mata rials and Resources What does the Teacher What Technology What do the students need What Technology Supports Need for this Lesson?
+Supports Does the for this lesson?
+Do the Students need for this , Teacher need for this , , , , , , , , , , , , , , , , , , , , lesson? lesson?
+14/1 26": 11 11 11 What is your rationale j or these instructional aecisio ons?
+Cite theoretical reasoning an a research Reflection: n their lessons.
+Answer these que estions below: ally 2 TO WHAT EXTENT AIA THE CLASS IE urn what you intended them to learn n?
+What will be your next steps instruction uny: What did you learn about you r students as learners?
 How effective was your use of technology?
-Your students' use of technology ology?
-What have you learned about yourself as a teacher?
+Your students' use of technology?
+What have a larger than the state of the sta What have you learned about yourself as a teacher?
 If you taught this againwhat would you do for your whole class?
-What will you do for your struggling readers?
-IEPs or 504s?
-Gifted?
-Thi ink of each group to guide your next instruction , ao jo., jour on agginig reductor tero of Junos Gijtedf IIII , g gave , our more more action Additional thoughts and reflections: What is your rationale for these instructional decisions?
+What will you do for your strue galing readers?
+IFPs or 504s?
+Gifted? ?
+Think of each group to guide your next in: struction Additional thoughts and reflections: What is your rationale for these instructional decisions?
 Cite theoretical reasoning and research References: List sources for materials used, research and theory cited.
-Teacher Candidate Signature/Date Supervisor/Date
+Teacher Candidate Signature/Date Supervisor/Da ate